resilient-swarms/planar_metacmaes/README.md

 ## Executing Experiments

 - Control Variables for building binaries

-  * `BUILD_TYPE`
+    * `BUILD_PHASE`:
+     - "TEST": test for recovery from all test-set damages (not seen in meta-evolution)
+     - "TRAIN": test for recovery from all train-set damages (seen in meta-evolution)
+     - "INDIVIDUAL_DAMAGE": for each individual damage, random search for the best recovery solution
+     - any other string: evolution
+    * `BUILD_TYPE`: in case BUILD_PHASE=evolution, determines the type of condition,
       - "damage_meta": Building for meta conditions
       - "random": Building the random control condition
       - any other string: Building all the other control conditions (control2D, control4D, and control6D)
+    * `NUM_CORES`: the number of cores (1 by default)
     * `BUILD_GRAPHICS`
       - True: Building with generating robot captures
-     - False: Building wihout recording captures
+      - any other string: Building wihout recording captures

-  * `NUM_CORES`: Optional variable to set num of cores

-  * `BUILD_TRAIN`: If True, builds train binaries

-  * `BUILD_TEST`: If True, builds test binaries

 - To compile, use `bash ${TEMP_DIR}/planar_metacmaes/scripts/make.sh` (**NOTE**: Use only if [this line](https://github.com/agb1n19/planar_metacmaes/README.md#L95) is already executed)